frankmorgner/vsmartcard/npa/doc/README.rst

 :License:
     GPL version 3
 :Tested Platforms:
+    - Windows
     - Linux (Debian, Ubuntu, OpenMoko)
-    - Windows
 :Potential Platforms:
     Unix-like operating systems (Mac OS, Solaris, BSD, ...)

-Welcome to the nPA Smart Card Library.
-The purpose of the nPA Smart Card Library is to offer an easy to use API for the new German identity card (neuer Personalausweis, nPA).
+The nPA Smart Card Library offers an easy to use API for the new German identity card (neuer Personalausweis, nPA).
 The library also implements secure messaging, which could also be used for other cards.
+The included |npa-tool| can be used for PIN management or to send APDUs inside a secure channel.

 The nPA Smart Card Library is implemented using OpenPACE_.
-Some fragments of the source code are based on the source code of the OpenSC tools.
+Some fragments of the source code are based on the source code of the OpenSC_ tools.

-The included npa-tool has support for Password Authenticated Connection Establishment (PACE). npa-tool can be used for PIN management or to encrypt APDUs inside a secure messaging channel established with PACE.

 .. _npa-install: